Tips on how to pack less but look more fashionable

 Let’s face it - you will be probably running around in one pair of flipflops every day.
 So if you already took a few more pairs from your closet, put them back in.
 You essentially need to pack one pair of open toe shoes and one pair of sneakers, for waterfall walks and so on.
-The rest can stay at home and wait for when you’re back.
+The rest can stay at home and wait for you to be back.
 You will save a lot of space and extra weight in your luggage.
 PS.
 No need to take heels - heels are a big no no.

-6. Use packing cubes
+6. Using packing cubes

 Packing cubes will help you save a lot of space and organize luggage.
 No more sitting on your suitcase trying to zip it.
 Remember tip number 3?
-Here packing cubes come in real handy.
-You can arrange your outfits by the days and keep similar tops and bottoms that match together.
+Here, packing cubes come in real handy.
+You can arrange your outfits by days and keep similar tops and bottoms that match together.
 Less mess and no more tears while looking for a “missing” T-shirt or a dress.

 7. Does it spark joy?